c0510gy/Tabular-method-solver/README.md

 Approximation: F = a'd' + cd + ad
 ```

-`True solution` means solution that used DFS method which is designed to guarantee the true solution (minimum possible cost solution).
-Meanwhile, `Approximation` means solution that used greedy method.
+`True solution` means a solution that used DFS method which is designed to guarantee the true solution (minimum possible cost solution).
+Meanwhile, `Approximation` means a solution that used greedy method.

 ## 6. Performance Test

 In this section, we're going to check how well the algorithm works in two perspectives: **runtime**, and **cost of the solution**.

-The main point is comparing results of two methods which are DFS with search space reduction, and greedy algorithm with max segment tree.
+The main point is comparing the results of two methods which are DFS with search space reduction, and greedy algorithm with max segment tree.

-To measure indexes(Runtime, and cost of the solution) of algorithm, I setted the sample size as 20.
-It means that measures 20 (sample size) times for a single constraint(In this case, number of minterms) ​​and then stores arithmetic mean of those measured 20 values which is representing measured value of index for a single constraint.
+To measure indexes(Runtime, and cost of the solution) of the algorithm, I set the sample size as 20.
+It means that measures 20 (sample size) times for a single constraint(In this case, number of minterms) ​​and then stores arithmetic mean of those measured 20 values which is representing a measured value of the index for a single constraint.

 Input data was generated in uniformed random.
 And for uniformed input data, I made i<sup>th</sup> sample in each constraint uses i<sup>th</sup> random seed.
-It means that samples in the same order in each constraint will have a same random seed.
+It means that samples in the same order in each constraint will have the same random seed.

-You can find the code that used in this tests in the `./test` directory.
+You can find the code that used in these tests in the `./test` directory.

 ### 6.1.
 Runtime test